mas-chat/mas/doc/MAS-client-API.md

 5. The client immediately goes back to step 3.
    - In case of any transport errors, client SHALL wait few seconds before proceeding.

-When the user a triggers an action, e.g. wants to join a new channel, client creates a second HTTP connection and sends **MAS send request** containing the command(s).
-Server responds to this message immediately.
+When the user triggers an action, for example to join a new channel, the client creates a second HTTP connection and sends **MAS send request** containing the command(s).
+Server responds to this request immediately with an empty HTTP body.
+After processing the command(s), server uses the active MAS listen request (long polling connection) to send a corresponding response message.

+For example, the user wants to join a new channel and sends JOIN command.
+The server responds with HTTP 200 OK and closes the HTTP connection.
+The server then processes the join command and sends JOIN_RESP as a reply to the active MAS listen HTTP GET request.

 Authentication
 ==============